baala-saravanan/QR_Code_Detection/README.md

-It is use to connect wifi for the HearSight device from android phone generating QR.
+It is use to connect wifi for the device from android phone generating QR.